-I am a writer, artist, cinephile and web code dabbler whose left and right brains have made friends.
-From journalism to social media to business correspondence, I dextrously use words to craft a voice, evoke emotion, convey the critical message and draw in the reader.
+I am a writer, artist, and web-content wonk whose left and right brains have made friends.
+From journalism to social media to business correspondence, I dexterously use words to craft a voice, evoke emotion, convey the critical message and draw in the reader.

-I received an MFA in Film Studies from Boston University in 2005 for my thesis on the interplay of aesthetics and political commentary in the work of Polish filmmaker Andrzej Wajda.
+My second intellectual home is film studies and I received an MFA from Boston University in 2005 for my thesis on the interplay of aesthetics and political commentary in the work of Polish filmmaker Andrzej Wajda.
 Over the years I have written extensively about movies: covering events, reviewing documentaries, and penning in-depth critiques.

 In addition to such high-falutin’ manuscription, for four years I was the loveable wiseacre behind the blog Shoestring Sally, where I waxed prose-etic on everything from finance to skincare.